-As a person advances in age, the most prominent effects are typically seen on the face in the form of wrinkles, fine lines, furrows, and the sagging of the chin and jowls.
+As a person gets older, the most prominent effects are typically seen on the face in the form of wrinkles, fine lines, furrows, and the sagging of the neck and jowls.
 For the ultimate facial rejuvenation and the most dramatic results, we may recommend a traditional facelift procedure, or a rhytidectomy.
-A full facelift procedure involves the removal of excess fat and skin, the tightening of underlying muscles, and the redraping of the skin around your face and neck to give your face a tighter, more youthful look.
+A full facelift procedure involves the repositioning of tissue, the tightening of underlying muscles, and the removal of excess skin around your face and neck to give your face a tighter, more youthful look.

-The full facelift described above is recommended for people who wish for dramatic results to treat the signs of aging in the neck, lower face, and cheeks.
-Aging changes of the eyes and brow must be treated by a separate procedure, either eyelid surgery (blepharoplasty) or brow/forehead lift, which is most often performed in conjunction with the facelift.
+The full facelift described above is recommended for people who wish to treat visible signs of aging in the neck, middle and lower portions of the face.
+Aging of the eyes and brow must be treated by a separate procedure, either eyelid surgery (blepharoplasty) or a brow/forehead lift, which is most often performed in conjunction with the facelift.
+In some cases, it may be more appropriate to perform a mini facelift for those who may not need quite as extensive facial rejuvenation.